Yitzhak Kaduri

 Yitzhak Kaduri (יצחק כדורי, إسحاق الخضوري), also spelled Kadouri, Kadourie, Kedourie; "Yitzhak" (c.
-1898 – 28 January 2006), was a renowned Mizrahi Haredi rabbi and kabbalist who devoted his life to Torah study and prayer on behalf of the Jewish people.
+1898 – 28 January 2006), was a Haredi rabbi and kabbalist.
 He taught and practiced the kavanot of the Rashash.
-His blessings and amulets were also widely sought to cure people of illnesses and infertility.
-In his life, he published no religious articles or books.
+His amulets were distributed to voters before the Israeli election in May, 1996, in exchange for their votes for Benjamin Netanyahu and the Shas party.
+During his lifetime he published no religious articles or books.

 At the time of his death, estimates of his age ranged from 103 to 108, and his birth year is still disputed.

-His funeral, which was held in Jerusalem drew over half a million followers in what was described as the largest funeral in Israel's history.
+His funeral, held in Jerusalem, drew over 200,000 followers.

 Early life

 Kaduri was born in Baghdad, which was then part of the Ottoman Empire.
 His father, Rabbi Kadhuri Diba ben Aziza, was a spice trader.
 As a youngster, Kaduri excelled in his studies and began learning Kabbalah while still in his teens.
 He was a child student of Rabbi Yosef Hayyim and studied at the Zilka Yeshivah in Baghdad.
-He moved to the British Mandate of Palestine in 1923 and there changed his name from Diba to Kaduri.
+He moved to the British Mandate of Palestine in 1923 and there changed his name from Diba to Kaduri to honor his father whom he had left in Baghdad.